Copyright & Instruction

 Audiovisual materials, websites, outside books, and firsthand sources are all examples of materials you might want to use in the classroom to liven up your lessons.
 However, it is important to keep in mind that most of these items are protected under copyright laws.
 As such, professors need to have solid background knowledge of copyright.
-If you need to review the fundamentals of copyright law, be sure to visit The Law page before reading further.
+If you need to review the fundamentals of copyright law further, be sure to visit The Course Materials and Copyright for Professors Library Guide.

 Section 110 of copyright law is an exception that addresses classroom use of copyrighted material.
 This section makes it legal to use materials for teaching if:

-- The class is face-to-face and located in a classroom or similar educational setting (see the TEACH Act for distance education settings, but note that the University of Illinois does not currently operate under the conditions required by the TEACH Act)
+- The class is face-to-face and located in a classroom or similar educational setting (see a bit more information about the TEACH Act here for distance education settings, but note that the University of Illinois does not currently operate under the conditions required by the TEACH Act)

 - The school is a non-profit institution

 - The school legally owns a copy of the material being shared

 - The information is necessary to the course

 Classroom Management Systems (CMS), such as Compass, permit professors to place course materials online for only their registered students.
 If the material you wish to access is licensed by the library (such as a journal article), the best practice would be to link to the library page so that students directly access the course reading through the library (because this does not require the professor to upload a new copy of the document or article to the CMS.
 Of course, if the item needed for the course is a book or is not licensed by the library, the professor may wish to engage in a fair use analysis.